Agring85/Hello-world/README.md

 # Hello-world
-This is just a test
+Im completly new to coding and trying to learn with the help of a friend of mine.
+Atm im on introduction to Racket.
+This is a branch from the master